Tampa Bay Rays at Boston Red Sox game preview

 TOP PERFORMERS

-Mitch Moreland leads the Red Sox with seven home runs and is batting .231.
-Andrew Benintendi is 13-for-35 with five doubles, two home runs and eight RBIs over the last 10 games for Boston.
+Mookie Betts leads the Red Sox with 12 extra base hits and is batting .267.
+Andrew Benintendi is 11-for-35 with five doubles, a home run and seven RBIs over the last 10 games for Boston.

-Yandy Diaz leads the Rays with six home runs and has 13 RBIs.
-Mike Zunino is 12-for-33 with five doubles, a triple, two home runs and 10 RBIs over the last 10 games for Tampa Bay.
+Brandon Lowe leads the Rays with 12 extra base hits and is slugging .581.
+Austin Meadows has 18 hits and is batting .450 over the last 10 games for Tampa Bay.

 LAST 10 GAMES